 Early Childhood Education - New Families Are Supported In Homer

-Homer has eleven licensed child care providers, Head Start, a Title 1 Preschool Program at Paul Banks Elementary School, an infant learning program, and a private pre-school education program.
+Homer has several licensed child care providers, Head Start, a Title 1 Preschool Program at Paul Banks Elementary School, an infant learning program, and a private pre-school education program.

 Schools - Your Choice Of High-Quality Public School Options

 Homer has three public elementary schools; one public charter school a middle school and a high school - all part of the Kenai Peninsula Borough School District.
 Two of the schools (McNeil Canyon and West Homer Elementary) earned the distinguished Alaska Blue Ribbon School designation for achieving superior standards of academic excellence.

 Parents also have the choice of two optional programs.
 Flex is an alternative high school for students that want to move at their own pace or that are graduating in three years because they can work faster while at the same time achieving proficiency.
 Connections are the school district’s supported home school program, giving families direct access to tutors, counselors, academic support materials, and funds through the program’s Homer office.

 Homer High School, with an enrollment of 410, consistently ranks as one of the highest-scoring schools in Alaska: